 The Treasure Island Sailing Center’s Summer Camp runs June through August each year.
 Summer Camp is open to all children ages 6-18.
 Camps are grouped based on age and skill, no prior sailing or swimming experience is required.

-Newcomers choose from 1-week Explore Sailing or 2-week Beginner Classes starting the first week of camp through end of August.
+Newcomers choose from 1-week Explore Sailing or 2-week Beginner Classes

 - No previous swimming or sailing experience required